Simple and Safe Montessori Toys That Encourage Crawling

 Cozy nursery playtime moments

-A simple wooden car ramp that encourages babies to move closer, watch, and retrieve rolling cars.
+A simple wooden ball track that encourages babies to watch movement, move closer, and eventually retrieve rolling objects independently.

 What to Avoid (Very Important)